Sail the undiscovered frontier from Ternate to Bitung and discover rare species, remote cultures, and remarkable corals.

 Starting your adventure today you have a tour of Ternate’s historical highlights before boarding and meeting the crew and settling into your new home for the next two weeks.

-Over lunch, you set sail for the short journey to Halmahera Island’s Dojinga Village, a pivotal place in scientific history, where the naturalist Alfred Russel Wallace first came up with the Theory of Evolution by Natural Selection.
+Over lunch, you set sail for the short journey to Halmahera Island’s Dodinga Village, a pivotal place in scientific history, where the naturalist Alfred Russel Wallace first came up with the Theory of Evolution by Natural Selection.

 Later that afternoon, you enter the water for the first time and snorkel and swim on your first coral reef before heading south as the sun sets behind the perfectly conical volcanic islands peaks of the northern Moluccas.